markusfisch/bots/README.md

 ### escape

-Find and enter the exit field `O`.
+Find and enter the exit field `o`.
 The bots are placed in a circle around this field with a random orientation.
 The game ends when all players found the exit.